What Is A Nebulizer?

 "Albuterol nebulizers" work by delivering medication to affected areas in the lungs, relaxing the airways and providing symptom relief in asthma sufferers.
 These devices are also commonly used in patients with chronic obstructive pulmonary disease (or COPD) and cystic fibrosis (or CF).

-Another type of nebulizer device, commonly used by sinusitis and allergy sufferers, is the nasal nebulizer.
-These machines are used to deliver cleansing and moisturizing solutions, as well as over-the-counter and prescription medications, to infected and blocked areas deep within the sinuses.
+Another type of nebulizer device commonly used by sinusitis and allergy sufferers is the nasal nebulizer.
+These machines are used to deliver nasal-safe cleansing saline and nasal moisturizer, as well as over-the-counter and prescribed intranasal medications to infected and blocked areas deep in the nose reaching the sinuses.

-Nasal nebulizers work by turning liquid treatments and medications into tiny droplets that get past the front of the nose and stick to those deep, hard-to-reach areas in the back of the sinuses.
-These droplets deliver medicine directly to the afflicted areas, clear out dust and allergens, reduce inflammation, and break down thick crusty mucus — making it easier to gently blow out.
+Nasal nebulizers work by turning nasal-safe solutions and prescribed intranasal medications into tiny droplets that get past the front of the nose and stick to those deep, hard-to-reach areas in the middle and back of the nose.
+These droplets deliver intranasal treatment directly to the afflicted areas, clear out dust and allergens, reduce inflammation, and break down thick crusty mucus without going into the lungs - making it easier to gently blow out.
+[9]

 What Does A Nebulizer Do?